 Explore the Walled City: You could spend a full day or even two walking around the Walled City and still have something new and amazing to look at.
 The Walled City is the most beautiful part of Cartagena.
 I highly recommend staying in or near to the Walled City so you can easily explore it during the day and night.

 Take a Horse and Carriage ride through the Walled City: We paid 20.000 ($10) for 3 people, for that price why not enjoy a horse and carriage ride.
 They will try and charge you more, just keep negotiating and you will get the price down.

-Playa Blanca Beach: Paradise await you at Playa Blanca Beach, an hour from Cartagena.
+Playa Blanca Beach: Paradise awaits at Playa Blanca Beach, an hour from Cartagena.
 Your hostel can arrange return transport for 60.000 ($30) or you can take a public bus for 1.700 ($0.85) then catch a taxi for 10.000 ($5).
 Ask your hostel where the bus stop is and let the driver know where you are going, he will warn you when to get off.
-I felt completely safe on the bus, but would arrange transport through the hostel if I were alone.
-At Playa Blanca, you pay $5-10 per night for a hammock on the beach, or a little more for tent and $40 for a hut for 2 people.
-We stayed at Hugos Place and couldn’t say a bad word.
+I felt completely safe on the bus but would arrange transport through the hostel if I were alone.
+At Playa Blanca, you pay $5-10 per night for a hammock on the beach or a little more for tent or hut.
+We stayed at Hugos Place.

 Totum Volcano (Mud Volcano): The weirdest thing I had ever experienced, but definitely not one I regret.
 For 50.000 Colombia Pesos ($25), take a morning tour to the Volcano, including lunch and an hour at the beach.
 I recommend the morning tour as the mud volcano will be less crowded.